Gbuomprisco/ngx-chips/README.md

 ```

 ## Ok - cool stuff.
 But when will you fix the issue I created?
-Do please read this great post by Micheal Bromely: http://www.michaelbromley.co.uk/blog/529/why-i-havent-fixed-your-issue-yet.
+Do please read this great post by Micheal Bromley: http://www.michaelbromley.co.uk/blog/529/why-i-havent-fixed-your-issue-yet.
 No, I don't have babies, but am not 24/7 coding :)

 ## Contributing/Pull Requests
 Contributions are highly welcome!
 No, there is no guideline on how to do it.
 Just make sure to lint and unit test your changes.
 We'll figure out the rest with a couple of messages...